 “Healing the Wounded Youth of Today’s Culture with the Love of Christ.”
-Rocky Mountain Frontier is operated by a Christian family who utilizes authentic ranch experiences as a means to heal the troubled and wounded youth of today.
+We utilize authentic ranch experiences as a means to heal the troubled and wounded youth of today.
 Our school for troubled teens uses outdoor education to fulfill our mission.
-We hope that our family environment will help rebuild the self-respect and social guidance of the child and will enable him to be a moral confident contributing member of society.
+We hope that our family environment will help rebuild the self-respect and social guidance of the child and will enable him to be a morally confident contributing member of society.
 We believe that the ranch activities that are included in our program will educate the mind, strengthen the body, and dignify the spirit of the young men who are sent here.
-The program at Rocky Mountain Frontier is built to be a unique alternative to traditional methods of behavioral treatment.
-More than wilderness therapy, our outdoor education program helps teen boys reconnect with the natural world and establish a personal foundation that is rooted in Christian values and principles.
+The program is built to be a unique alternative to traditional methods of behavioral treatment.
+More than wilderness learning program, our outdoor education program helps teen boys reconnect with the natural world and establish a personal foundation that is rooted in Christian values and principles.
 Located in the mountains of Wyoming, our beautiful cattle ranch is home to restoring struggling boys and giving them hope for a bright future.

 “The time that my son spent in this program was very impacting, and helped him grow, heal, and finish high school.
 RMF meets troubled teens where they are, sees them with the face of love, and slowly, patiently and methodically helps them confront their woundedness and learn to take the next necessary steps towards recovery. …” Read More